aamrits/frontend-interview-questions/content/js-concepts.md

 #### Q20
 ### Q20.
 Elaborate Callbacks, Promises, and Async/Await: Managing asynchronous operations in JavaScript

-Managing asynchronous operations in JavaScript is crucial for developing responsive and performant applications.
-There are three primary techniques for handling asynchronous code: Callbacks, Promises, and Async/Await.
-Let's dive into each of these concepts.

 ##### Callbacks

 Callbacks are functions passed as arguments to other functions, which are then executed once an asynchronous operation completes.
 This was the traditional way of handling asynchronous operations in JavaScript.

-##### Example:

 ```javascript
 function fetchData(callback) {